Part 3 in a 5-part series on Living Simply

-Decluttering and Cleaning in the Midst of Holding on to Items that my Great Grandparents Owned
+Decluttering and cleaning in the midst of holding on to items that my great-grandparents owned is extremely difficult.

 Only two weeks earlier, ice and snow caused life as I know it to come to a screeching halt for a week.
 Freezing fog early that Sunday caused me to drive to town for a few groceries, but the 15-minute drive on a clear day took almost a half hour and revealed bare shelves that rivaled the COVID panic buying of almost a year before.
 Then Sunday afternoon, calls came in canceling Monday appointments.
 The freezing drizzle began shortly after and progressed to freezing rain that continued overnight.
 Monday morning found the gate on the back deck frozen shut.

 Monday, the rain morphed into bouts of snow alternating with freezing drizzle.
 No mail — no trash collection — few vehicles passed our house, not just on Monday but all the way through Saturday.

 Why am I sharing this with you?
 I don’t know.
 Maybe it is to share my perspective on how fast seasons change here in Tennessee.
 Maybe it’s because that change of season into spring brought on a desperate desire to perform a good deep spring cleaning.
 Maybe it’s because I am now (almost a year and a half after that snow event) still focused on decluttering and living simply.

 I wrote about my enrollment in Spring Cleaning 501 almost two years ago, but I still find my garage unable to accept a vehicle.
 I am, however, happy to say that the vintage primary-colored nesting bowls have been sold and most of the slides have been donated to an arts and crafts recycling center.